avinashlalotra/Signal-processing-toolkit-devlopment-/spectral_xdf/readme.md

 - `win` : the window name .
 Default "triangle" is used .
 -  `b` : Bandwidth .
 Default value 1/sqrt(length(x))

-## Description
-Return the spectral density estimator given a data vector x, window name win, and bandwidth, b.

-The window name, e.g., "triangle" or "rectangle" is used to search for a function called win_sw.

-If win is omitted, the triangle window is used.

-If b is omitted, 1 / sqrt (length (x)) is used.

 ### Dependencies:
 fft1 ifft1